praisetompane/computer_programming/README.md

 ```

-## References:
+## References
 - Van Roy P, Haridi S. 2004.
 Concepts, Techniques and Models of Computer Programming.
 The MIT Press.
 - Sipser, M. 2012.
 Introduction to the Theory of Computation.
 3rd ed.
 Cengage Learning.

-# Legend:
+# Legend

-**Q**: Question for later research
+**Q**: Question for later research <br>
 **MYINC**: My Insight/Conjecture [Could Be Unoriginal/False and Likely Is]

 **Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serves as my distributed memory.